Explore Jeju island your way with a rental car.

 - Refuel Before Return – Skip inflated fuel charges by topping up before returning the car.

-- Skip Optional Add-ons – GPS, Wi-Fi, or toll passes are often unnecessary if you use KakaoMap or Google Maps offline.
+- Skip Unnecessary Add-ons – GPS, Wi-Fi, or toll passes are often unnecessary if you use KakaoMap or Google Maps offline.

-- Avoid EV Rentals if Unsure – Jeju has an extensive EV charging network, but foreign tourists may face app or payment issues.
+- Avoid EV Rentals if Unsure – Jeju has an extensive EV charging network, but foreign tourists may face app or payment issues at charging stations.

-- Review Insurance Tiers – “Zero Excess CDW” adds cost but protects you from major financial risk.
+- Review Insurance Tiers – Zero-excess CDW adds cost (~S$28–S$43/day) but protects from major financial risk.
+Worth it for peace of mind.

-⚡ Pro Tip: Always double-check whether the rental company has English support, especially for EV rentals or insurance claims — it can save a lot of headaches.
+⚡ Pro Tip: Always double-check whether the rental company has English support, especially for EV rentals or insurance claims — it saves a lot of headaches.

 📖 Money matters: South Korea ATM Withdrawal Guide: Fees, Locations, Exchange Rates (2025)